Jamie Dixon: Pittsburgh

 On March 31, 2010, Pitt extended Dixon's contract by two years, through the 2017–18 season.

 On April 2, 2010, Dixon was named the Jim Phelan National Coach of the Year by CollegeInsider.com.

 On October 23, 2010, Dixon received national attention when he assisted in removing victims from a severe car accident in a Pittsburgh suburb.

 On December 22, 2010, Dixon won his 200th game with a 61–46 win over American.
 With the victory, Dixon tied the all-time NCAA Division I record held by Mark Few and Roy Williams for the fastest coach to earn 200 wins by achieving the mark in only eight seasons.
 The achievement of winning his first 200 out of 255 games also ranked Dixon among the all-time top-15 for the quickest coaches to achieve 200 victories in regards to total number of games played.

 On March 2, 2011, Dixon won his 214th game with a 66–50 win over South Florida.
 With the victory, Dixon broke the all-time NCAA record for the most wins in a coach's first eight seasons.
 Following the regular season, the Panthers received a Number 1 seed in the Southeast Region of the NCAA tournament, where the Panthers defeated 16th seed UNC Asheville.
 They were upset in the third round by Butler University.

 Dixon was named the 2010–11 Sporting News National Coach of the Year.

 Outside of basketball, Dixon has been credited with a peripheral role in the Big East's decision to invite TCU to become the conference's 17th member.
 Specifically, he suggested to TCU athletic director Chris Del Conte that the school pursue Big East membership during a conversation at the 2010 TCU–Baylor football game.
 TCU would end up going to the Big 12 Conference instead.

 On March 23, 2013, Pitt would again extend Dixon's contract through the 2022–23 season.
 The University of Pittsburgh moved to the Atlantic Coast Conference following the 2012–13 season with Dixon finishing atop the all-time list of head coaches for best conference winning percentage (.658, combined conference regular season and conference tournament games) in Big East Conference history.

 TCU

 On March 21, 2016, Dixon accepted the head coaching position at his alma mater.
 In his first season in Fort Worth, he led the Horned Frogs to their best Big 12 conference record (6–12) since joining the league in 2012–13, their first-ever program win over a #1-ranked team, their first Big 12 Tournament semifinal game, and the NIT championship.
 In 2017–18, the school reached the NCAA Tournament for the first time in 20 years.
 The following season, Dixon coached them to their third straight 20-win season.
+The Horned Frogs continued a series of program firsts under Dixon, including winning a game in the NCAA Tournament in back-to-back years for the first time and making three consecutive Tournaments from 2022 to 2024.